laksec/lnpt/checklist/0_wstg/01_recon/03_Webserver_Metafiles.md

     }
 }

-# Apache .htaccess for Metafiles Protection
+# Apache  htaccess for Metafiles Protection
 <FilesMatch "^\.">
     Order allow,deny
     Deny from all